IWSLT/IWSLT.github.io/_pages/2026/shared-tasks/simultaneous.md

 	- COMET
 	- Additional results using other metrics (chrF, BLEURT, …)
 - Latency:
-    - For the main ranking, we will use [LongYAAL](https://arxiv.org/abs/2509.17349), see implementation [here](https://github.com/pe-trik/softsegmenter).
+    - For the main ranking, we will use [LongYAAL](https://arxiv.org/abs/2509.17349), implemented within [OmniSTEval](https://github.com/pe-trik/OmniSTEval).
 	- For consistency with the previous year, we will also include [StreamLAAL](https://github.com/hlt-mt/FBK-fairseq/blob/master/fbk_works/STREAMATT_STREAMLAAL.md).

 For latency measurement, we will contrast computation aware and non computation aware latency metrics.